learn-co-curriculum/react-hooks-event-handling/README.md

 ```

 In this example, we're passing down a reference to the `handleClick` function as
 a **prop** called `onClick` to the `Clickable` component.
-Then, we're assigning
+Then, we're using that
-using that prop as the callback function for the `<button>` element's `onClick`
+prop as the callback function for the `<button>` element's `onClick` attribute.
-attribute.
-That way, when the `<button>` element is clicked, the callback
+That way, when the `<button>` element is clicked, the callback function
-function `handleClick` will be called.
+`handleClick` will be called.

 Whew!
 That's a lot to keep track of.
-We'll cover this concept of passing down callback functions as props in more
+We'll cover this concept of passing down
-detail later on.
+callback functions as props in more detail later on.

 Let's explore a few other common event types and their use cases here.
 There's
 some starter code provided, so feel free to code along and test things out in